“The true gourmet, like the true artist, is one of the unhappiest creatures existent.

-Over the past two and a half years, none of my faithful readers have provided more solid tips on where to go to find great food than my friend Barbara Trembath who has shared her finds with me not only for Albuquerque, but for Boston, Sacramento, Phoenix and other locations to which I’ve traveled.
+For years, one of my faithful readers provided more solid tips on where to go to find great food than Barbara Trembath who has shared her finds with me not only for Albuquerque, but for Boston, Sacramento, Phoenix and other locations to which I’ve traveled.
 A seasoned traveler with a sophisticated palate, Barbara exemplifies the term “foodie” in the best sense of the term.
 She revels in the sensuous enjoyment of a great meal and like me, is hardly monogamous when it comes to eating out.
 She is constantly on the look-out for the next great dining experience and is finding a lot more of them recently because she moved to Boston in 2012.

 A great dining experience.
 That’s one of several things that distinguish a foodie from a Bemelmans style gourmet.
 Foodies like Barbara relish the holistic experience of dining.
 They initiate and enjoy the interaction with chefs and wait staff alike, gleaning as much information as possible about their meals.
 They savor the experience of trying new and different entrees.
 They engage in the discernment of ingredients, even to the point of trying to figure out how to recreate recipes for those they enjoy most.
 They talk during their meals…mostly about their meals.
 Sharing a meal with them–and they do share–is akin to sharing a meal with me.